Stock Markets Rise On Virus Hopes As Oil Tanks - UrduPoint

 Germany on Monday said it had seen the slowest pace of infections and deaths since March 29.

-In Italy, wholesale stores and restaurants will be allowed to resume business on May 4, Spain on Sunday let children play outside and Swiss hairdressers, massage parlours, florists and garden centres are reopening.
+In Italy, wholesale stores and restaurants will be allowed to resume business on May 4, Spain on Sunday let children play outside, and Swiss hairdressers, massage parlors, florists and garden centers are reopening.

-Meanwhile, New York Governor Andrew Cuomo said that a first stage of a reopening would start on May 15 if hospitalisations decreased.
+Meanwhile, New York Governor Andrew Cuomo said that a first stage of a reopening would start on May 15 if hospitalizations decreased.

 British Prime Minister Boris Johnson said Britain was beginning to "turn the tide" but it was too early to ease the lockdown.